 - Take as much atibala powder as required and add coconut oil to it.
 Mix well and make a paste with it.
 Now apply this paste to the wound once a day.

-- Grind the leaves of the herb with a little turmeric and apply to wounds to treat inflammation, pain, and infections.
+- Grind the leaves of the herb with a little turmeric and apply it to wounds to treat inflammation, pain, and infections.

 6. Abutilon indicum for Toothache

 Atibala helps to reduce and manage toothache.
 To get relief from a toothache, use the decoction of the plant for gargling.

 - Take half or one tsp of Atibala powder.
-Add 2 cups of water to it and bring to a boil.
+Add 2 cups of water to it and bring it to a boil.
 Simmer till it reduces to half a cup.
 This decoction can be used to gargle twice a day to cure toothache.

 - An infusion made out of the twigs of the plant is used as a mouthwash for tooth pain.